-Please follow the voice instructions of the certificate issuance machine on how to operate the machine
+Please follow the voice instructions of the certificate issuance machine on how to operate the machine.

-- Student ID Card is required in order to have the certificate issued.
-The certificate issuance machine is available for current students only. - The Certificate of Prospective Graduation certifies that the student is eligible to graduate if the student has met all graduation requirements, but it does not mean that the University guarantees the student's graduation. - Up to 10 copies of Student Discount Certificate can be issued from the machine.
+- A student ID Card is required in order to have the certificate issued.
+The certificate issuance machine is available for current students only. - The Certificate of Prospective Graduation certifies that the student is eligible to graduate if the student has met all graduation requirements, but it does not mean that Sophia University guarantees the student's graduation. - Up to 10 copies of Student Discount Certificate can be issued from the machine.
 If you need more copies, please inquire at the Center for Student Affairs. - For the password, inquire at the Center for Academic Affairs, Academic Records Section.

-Certificates issued at the Center for Academic Affairs
+Certificates Issued at the Center for Academic Affairs

-Certificates Fees Day of issue Certificate of prospective acquisition of teacher's license ¥400 Takes 3 working days from the application date Certificates necessary for application of "Permission to change the status of residence" and "Permission to extend period of stay" ¥200 Application received→Day of issue Mon./Tue. → Fri.
+Certificates Fees Day of issue Certificate of Prospective Acquisition of Teacher's License ¥400 Takes 3 working days from the application date Certificates necessary for application of "Permission to change the status of residence" and "Permission to extend period of stay" ¥200 Application received→Day of issue Mon./Tue. → Fri.
 Wed./Thu. → following Mon.
 Fri. → following Wed.
 Re-issue of Student ID Card ¥1,000 On the same day